microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/examples/v1.0-beta/New-MgPlannerTask.md

 		}
 	}
 }
-New-MgPlannerTask -BodyParameter $params
+New-MgBetaPlannerTask -BodyParameter $params
 ```
-This example shows how to use the New-MgPlannerTask Cmdlet.
+This example shows how to use the New-MgBetaPlannerTask Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).